 Since PoKeys devices are highly configurable, there are numerous application possibilities for them as flight simulator interface.
 Let us list a few of them:

-- add switches to simulator – physical toggle switches provide a tactile feedback that increases the realism of the simulation
+- add switches to the simulator – physical toggle switches provide tactile feedback that increases the realism of the simulation

 - use the matrix keyboard functionality to connect a large set of buttons and/or switches to a single PoKeys device